Business Rates and relief

 Business Rates relief

 In most cases we will have already calculated any entitlement to relief where we are aware of circumstances.
+Transitional Relief is calculated automatically as it forms part of the calculation to determine the business rates payable.

 You may be eligible to be granted Business Rates relief which include:

 If you have a business in a rural area of South Derbyshire you may be eligible for Rural Rate Relief.
-Please read our Rural Rate Relief Settlement List (pdf, 123kb) to find out more and see if you're eligible.
+Please read our 2024 Rural Rate Relief List (pdf, 123kb) to find out more and see if you're eligible.

-If you want to apply for small business rates relief, complete our application form. (pdf, 228kb) If you are eligible for any of the above relief, contact us for further information and advice.
-Where an award is discretionary we will require an application from you supported by two years of trading accounts.
+If you want to apply for small business rates relief, complete our application form. (pdf, 158kb) If you are eligible for any of the above relief, contact us at ctaxnndr@southderbyshire.gov.uk for further information and advice.